 7. Psoriasis Gets Worse In Cold Weather

 Most people notice that their symptoms get worse during colder, dry weather.
-In contrast, warm sunny weather actually
+In contrast, warm sunny weather actually reduces their symptoms.

 8. Makeup Is Not Out Of Bounds